ijc8/lambdaw/README.md

 If you are interested it trying LambDAW, feel free to contact [the author](https://ijc8.me).

-[^1]: Any substrings related to lambs are purely coincidental, and no animals were harmed in the making of this software.
+[^1]: Any substrings related to lambs or other young ovines are purely coincidental, and no animals were harmed in the making of this software.